ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/BBB-debian_buster/overlay_examples/i2c2_sc16is740/MIKROE-3349/README.md

 	  │ Prompt: SC16IS7xx for I2C interface
 	  │   Location:
 	  │     -> Device Drivers

-### (Do note that sc16is740-i2c-overlay.dts shown is default file, and it is subject to change)

 They will appear as the following CONFIG options in the .config :